The far side of the Moon and the battlefield of gender.

 Why does gender feel such like a battlefield?
 There are a number of cosmic indications of these trends, but the moon’s nodes are a good place to start.
 Collectively, the transiting nodes highlight societal shifts—and with January’s full moon also conjunct the transiting nodes in Cancer and Capricorn, it’s no surprise we’re grappling with gender.
 These two signs, more than others in the zodiac, reflect traditional gender roles: the archetypal mother in nurturing, sensitive, homebody Cancer, the patriarchal father in hard-working, business-like Capricorn.

 As the nodes move along the Cancer-Capricorn axis over the next year and a half, there’s little doubt we’ll see continuing dialogue around these issues.
 2020’s crowded presidential field has a historic four women candidates (so far), and #Metoo and the now-annual Women’s March continue to create seismic shifts in the U.S. Meanwhile, a conservative segment remains deeply entrenched, determined to drag its feet.
 As women redefine politics, workspaces, leadership, and by extension society, we are moving toward a definition of security that includes principles like mutual care and addressing fundamental needs for all rather than merely a select few.

 Ultimately, this Cancer-Capricorn nodal opposition involves getting in touch with nurturing and connection.
-The two signs have more in common than it might seem: both are highly protective in their own ways, but for both, identifying what genuinely nourishes and grounds may require gently yet courageously facing fears or wounds (something neither end of this axis is particularly comfortable doing).
+The two signs have more in common than it might seem: both are highly protective and security-oriented in their own ways, but for both, identifying what genuinely nourishes and grounds may require gently yet courageously facing fears or wounds (something neither end of this axis is particularly comfortable doing).
 As we’re discovering, there is no contradiction between sensitivity and masculinity, between assertiveness and femininity.
 We all contain multitudes.
 If you want peace, work for justice, as the slogan goes.
 We are all safer in a more caring world.